 Due to its reputation, candidates will take Part 2 after passing at least one of the other two sections, meaning that candidates are more likely to have a study strategy in place before starting.
 However, if the candidate prepares well, they often find Part 2 to be about the same difficulty as Part 1 or even Part 3.

 The Part 3 pass rates have not only been more consistent than those of Part 1 and Part 2, but they’ve also been quite a bit higher.
-Though the 2019-2020 testing window was the lowest of the last three years, it is still consistently at the top of the three sections and doesn’t look like its going to move any time soon.
+After a small dip last year, it is still consistently at the top of the three parts and doesn’t look like its going to move any time soon.

 One significant influence on pass rates is the order in which candidates take the exam.
 Many candidates start with Part 1, and because they are unfamiliar with the exam, they don’t pass on their first attempt.
 This may explain the low Part 1 pass rates.
 The popular choice to take Part 3 last also accounts for the high Part 3 pass rates.
 Part 3 contains topics requiring knowledge of topics tested in Part 1 and Part 2, so the candidates who have already passed these parts are well prepared to pass Part 3.